xaysanasyr/CS499-ePortfolio/README.md

 This ePortfolio shows my CS-499 Capstone work.
 It includes a professional self-assessment, three connected technical artifacts (Software Engineering and Design, Algorithms and Data Structures, and Databases), and short notes on algorithms and security.

 ### How the artifacts fit together
 - **Software Engineering and Design:**  I refactored the original console idea into clear models with consistent naming and responsibilities.
-- **Algorithms and Data Structures:** I added queues, stacks, hash maps, and binary search to improve fairness, speed, and control.
+- **Algorithms and Data Structures:** I used queues, stacks, and binary search to improve fairness, speed, and control.
 - **Databases:** I connected to MongoDB, enforced schema rules, added light indexing, and used an atomic capacity update to prevent double booking.

 Together, these artifacts show that I can move a simple idea into a maintainable, testable, and safer system.
 They set the stage for the rest of the portfolio by showing the range of my skills, from design and algorithms to persistence and security.
+Building the ePortfolio pushed me to clean my designs, explain my choices, and plan for real world risks.
+It also helped me connect my classroom work to my career goals in security and systems.
+I now have a clear story for employers: I deliver simple, reliable, well documented solutions that teams can trust and extend.

 ## Run instructions